MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 - [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/download/details.aspx?id=13255) (only if you're using a Click-to-Run version of Access)

 > [!NOTE]
-> We recommend using the 64-bit version of Excel, especially if you expect more than 400,000 results to appear in the readiness report.
+> - We recommend using the 64-bit version of Excel, especially if you expect more than 400,000 results to appear in the readiness report.
+> - Windows 7 and Excel 2010 are no longer supported products.

 Also, there a few limitations about the Readiness Report Creator that you should know about: